eval/bbangsearch/README.md

 I think bang searches are really great.
 Having DDG as my default search-engine, it's often easier to just type `!gh project` in the address bar than to cycle through open browser tabs to find the page of said GitHub project.

 I found there's also some shortcomings:
-- I often wish there would be a 'feeling lucky'-mode often there's no need to search, but just jump to the first result.
+- I miss a 'feeling lucky'-mode
+  often there's no need to consider all results, just the first result.
 - some bangs are no longer working
-- option to add custom bangs
+- no option to add custom bangs
-- easy access when working in the terminal
+- they only work in the browser

 Enter `bbang`:
 * open (or get the url of) any of the ~14k bang search pages via the commandline